LinoaNmS/Ror-template/README.md

 # RAYLS-GENERATOR

-This project is a generator of laravel project using docker & docker-compose.
+This project is a generator of ror project using docker & docker-compose.

-Ruby Version : `slim-bullseye`

-Node Version : `16.x` (default)

 ## Requirements